-1. Counting configurations

-In the absence of disorder, all pairing configurations are assumed to be equiprobable, with the topological constraint that they must be planar configurations.
-If we restrict ourselves to the case of compact configurations, the number of planar pairings for a strand of length L=2N (number of Dyck paths of length 2N) is given by the Catalan number
+2.2.1.
+Counting configurations.
+In the absence of disorder, all pairing configurations are assumed to be equiprobable, with the topological constraint that they must be planar configurations, as illustrated in figure 2.
+If we restrict ourselves to the case of compact configurations, the number of planar pairings for a strand of length L = 2N (number of